meganz/sdk/README.md

 * zlib (until WinHTTP learns how to deal with Content-Encoding: gzip)
 * FreeImage
 * SQLite

-(You won't need cURL, as megaclient's Win32 version relies on WinHTTP for network access.
-Windows-native filesystem event monitoring is implemented.)

 To build the reference megacli.exe example, you will also need to procure development packages (at least headers and .lib/.a libraries) of: